 These SBA forgivable loan programs were created to assist small businesses in meeting payroll and other critical expense needs.
-These loans require a certification that current economic uncertainty makes this loan request necessary to support the ongoing operations of the Applicant.
+PPP loans require a certification that current economic uncertainty makes this loan request necessary to support the ongoing operations of the Applicant.

 How to Calculate Loan Amounts (Detailed SBA Guidance)